Virginia supervisors designate county as gun sanctuary

 Supervisors in a Virginia county are considering a proposal to declare it a Second Amendment sanctuary.

-The Danville Register & Bee reports the Pittsylvania County Board of Supervisors was scheduled to vote on Tuesday on whether or not to approve a proposed resolution.
+the Pittsylvania County Board of Supervisors was scheduled to vote on Tuesday on whether or not to approve a proposed resolution.
 The move is sparked by Democratic Gov. Ralph Northam's proposed gun-regulation bills in a Democrat-controlled General Assembly.

 Supervisor Ronald Scearce proposed the resolution, and he said county leadership wants to show its stance in supporting the right to bear arms.